temp-somelk/ekunazanu.dev.archive/content/lab/testtemplate.md

 2. This too
 3. This three [testlink](/)

-Some random words [^5].
+Some random words.
 And some other random words, to pad out this paragraph.
 It's not enough text so adding more here.
 I guess this is enough.
 Okay it's not, so here I am adding more.
 It's repetitive, but it is what is is.
 Okay maybe this is enough.
 Yeah it is.
 And then something here to end the article.

-[^1]: Test footnote
-[^2]: Another test
-[^3]: Third one with an [external link](https://link) to something
-[^4]: Fourth time's the charm
-[^5]: Fifth one, just in case
+{{< footnotelist >}}